Strategy & Management Consultants, Subject Matter Experts, Researchers, & More

 Education: MPA from NYU Wagner Graduate School of Public Service; AB Magna Cum Laude in Economics from Princeton University (with a Certificate in Political Economy)

-Recent projects include: Education Through Music, Buffett Early Childhood Fund
+Recent projects include: New American Leaders, Emerald Cities Collaboration, The Bridgespan Group, Education Through Music, Buffett Early Childhood Fund

 Personal interests include: History of aviation, historical novels, road biking, wine, travel (still six states to go), trying to learn more about theories of the brain and why we think in the ways we do